ModelAtlasofTheEarth/model_template/README.md

 **Metadata  Tags**

 - [ ] this submission includes input files
-- [ ] this submission includes a software container (i.e. docker image or dockerfile)
+- [ ] this submission includes a software container or environent file for __running the model__ (i.e. docker image, dockerfile, conda environment.yml)
 - [ ] this submission includes postprocessing files
+- [ ] this submission includes a software container or environent file __for postprocessing__
 - [ ] postprocessing files are linked to data on the NCI's GeoNetwork (through thredds/OPeNDAP API)